Routing on Swarm

 Run:

-npm init swarm-app@latest my-dapp-new vite-tsx
+npm init swarm-app@latest my-dapp vite-tsx

 This generates a clean project containing: